Electronic CigarettesSkip to the navigation

 E-cigarettes have three main parts.

 - The mouthpiece has a cartridge.
-The cartridge contains a nicotine solution.
+The cartridge contains liquid nicotine.

-- A heating element turns the solution into a vapor when you inhale.
+- A heating element turns the liquid into a vapor when you inhale.

 - A battery provides power to the heating element.